List of Pakistan Test cricket records

 Test cricket is the oldest form of cricket played at international level.
 A Test match is scheduled to take place over a period of five days, and is played by teams representing Full Member nations of the International Cricket Council (ICC).
 Pakistan obtained Full Member status of the ICC in 1952, becoming the seventh nation eligible to play Test cricket.
 The Pakistan national cricket team played their first Test match on 16 October 1952 against India which they lost by an innings and 70 runs.
 They recorded their first victory in their second ever match against India on 23 October 1952.
-Since then, they have played 434 matches, against every other Test-playing nation.
-As of November 2022, Pakistan is the fourth-most successful team in Test cricket with an overall winning percentage of 32.87, behind Australia (47.39), South Africa (38.46) and England (36.39).
+Since then, they have played 462 matches, against every other Test-playing nation.
+As of November 2022, Pakistan was the fourth-most successful team in Test cricket with an overall winning percentage of 32.87, behind Australia (47.39), South Africa (38.46) and England (36.39).

 Top order batsman and former captain Younis Khan holds several Pakistan batting records.
 He has scored the most runs (10,099) for Pakistan in Test cricket – the first and only player to score over 10,000 runs in the format for his country.
 He is the record holder for the highest number of centuries (34) as well as the highest number of double centuries (six with Javed Miandad) for Pakistan.
 Hanif Mohammad's 337 runs against the West Indies in 1958 is the highest individual score by a Pakistani cricketer, surpassing the previous best of 209 by Imtiaz Ahmed, which was established in 1955.
 It is also the eighth-highest individual score in Test cricket.
-Hanif, Inzamam-ul-Haq (329), Younis Khan (313) and Azhar Ali (302 not out) are the only Pakistani players who have scored triple centuries.
+Hanif Mohammad (337), Inzamam-ul-Haq (329), Younis Khan (313) and Azhar Ali (302 not out) are the only Pakistani players who have scored triple centuries.

 Wasim Akram, regarded as "one of the greatest left-arm bowlers in the history of world cricket", holds several Test records.
 He holds the record for the most Test wickets (414) as well as the record for the most five wickets per innings (25) for Pakistan.
 Akram also holds the record of highest individual score batting at number 8 (257 not out) in Test cricket.
 This feat was achieved in 1996 playing against Zimbabwe.
 Abdul Qadir's nine wickets for 56 runs, against England at Gaddafi Stadium in 1987, is the best bowling figures in an innings by a Pakistani bowler.
 14 wickets for 116 runs by Imran Khan against Sri Lanka in 1982 at the same ground is the best bowling performance in a Test by a Pakistani player.
 He also holds the record for best bowling average for Pakistan with 22.81.
 Younis Khan took 139 catches from 118 matches as fielder, the most by a Pakistani and twelfth-highest overall.
 Wasim Bari is Pakistan's most successful wicket-keeper having taken 228 dismissals; he is eleventh in the list of most dismissals in Test cricket.